Pets Are A Rewarding And Fulfilling Experience

 The AKC, FDA and VCA agree that cigarette smoke can affect dogs.
 The dogs around tobacco smoking have a greater risk for health problems.

-Please use at least one reference that is not related to you.
-We request that you inform your references that a representative from RMDR will be reaching out to them shortly.
-Timely completion of reference checks is critical in our adoption process.
-Delays in contacting references may result in the dog you're applying for being adopted by another family.
+Please include at least one reference who is not a relative, and let your references know that a representative from RMDR will be contacting them soon.
+Completing reference checks quickly is an important part of our adoption process, and delays may result in the dog you’re applying for being adopted by another family.
 Thank you for your cooperation.

 Best time to reach Reference 1?

-If using a family member as a reference, please use one that does not live at your address.
-We request that you inform your references that a representative from RMDR will be reaching out to them shortly.
-Timely completion of reference checks is critical in our adoption process.
-Delays in contacting references may result in the dog you're applying for being adopted by another family.
+If you list a family member as a reference, please choose someone who does not live at your address.
+Be sure to let your references know that a representative from RMDR will be contacting them soon.
+Quick completion of reference checks is essential to our adoption process, and delays may result in the dog you’re applying for being adopted by another family.
 Thank you for your cooperation.

 Best time to reach Reference 2?